TheOdinProject/curriculum/html_css/v2/main-course/selectors.md

 - Touch on specificity rules of these?
 - Delete prettier file before PR
 - A note on old syntax? (: vs :: for CSS3 Pseudo elements)
-- Originally used MDN links for things, switched to CSS tricks almanancs because it's slightly 'friendlier' and example based'
+- Originally used MDN links for things, switched to CSS tricks almanacs because it's slightly 'friendlier' and example based'

 ## Potential in lesson notes